Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

-Russell Westbrook could make a big impact for the Los Angeles Clippers at 3:30 PM on Saturday against the Phoenix Suns in the 2023 NBA Playoffs.
+The Los Angeles Clippers, Russell Westbrook included, match up versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-In this piece we'll examine Westbrook's stats and trends, helping you make good picks on prop bets.
+If you'd like to place a bet on Westbrook's props, we dive into his available ones, providing some stats and trends, below.

 Russell Westbrook Prop Bets vs. the Suns